c1570/Connomore64/README.md

 * functionality to output statistics and monitor any PIO stalls is present in the emulation runner that has been customized for this project

 ### C64 Emulator Code
 The C64 emulation code is based on the “[chips](https://github.com/floooh/chips)” emulation library by Andre Weissflog.
-A lot of performance optimizations have been done:
+A lot of optimizations have been done:
+* speed optimized VIC-II code
-* rewritten VIC-II graphics rendering code (running 5-10 times as fast as the previous code while sacrificing some compatibility)
+  * rewritten graphics rendering code (running 5-10 times as fast as the previous code while sacrificing some compatibility)
+  * rendering bitmap/text mode is done using the RP2040's PIO/DMA
   * rewritten Sprite rendering (in contrast to the original VIC-II, sprites are rendered into a buffer in the offscreen time)
+* fixed a few VIC-II emulation bugs (VSP/AGSP works now)
 * faster CIA emulation using look up tables
+* replaced `uint64_t pins` interface with 32 bits pins/direct variables

 ### Video Output
 HDMI/DVI output is based on the [PicoDVI](https://github.com/Wren6991/PicoDVI) library by Luke Wren.